TogrulBadirov/CRUD_nodejs_task/README.md

 API Endpoints:

 GET http://localhost:4000/products: Retrieves all products.
 POST http://localhost:4000/products: Creates a new product.
-Request body should contain name, imageUrl, info, and price properties.
+Request body should contain name, image, info, and price properties.
 GET http://localhost:4000/products/:id: Retrieves a specific product by its id.
 PUT http://localhost:4000/products/:id: Updates a product by its id.
-Request body should contain any/all of name, imageUrl, info, and price properties.
+Request body should contain any/all of name, image, info, and price properties.
 DELETE http://localhost:4000/products/:id: Deletes a product by its id.
 Technology Stack: